Internet censorship and surveillance in Europe: Poland

 Internet censorship legislation that included the creation of a register of blocked web sites was abandoned by the Polish Government in early 2011, following protests and petitions opposing the proposal.
 Moderate moderation of content on Polish language services and Polish language social media.

-They are blocked all websites offering gambling games, that are not owned by the Totalizator Sportowy belonging to Trésor public, and sites selling illegal "items" (for example, boosters) and parties recognized as a threat to state security.
+They are blocked all websites offering gambling games, that are not owned by the Totalizator Sportowy belonging to the Polish State Treasury and supervised by Ministry of State Assets, and sites selling illegal "items" (for example, boosters) and parties recognized as a threat to state security.

 Some Russian sites have been blocked due to the ongoing Russian invasion of Ukraine.